JerryFireman/poolmanager/README.md

 ## How to install and run the software
 Requirements: Git, Truffle, Ganache-CLI

-1. Clone the repo:  git clone https://github.com/JerryFireman/poolmanager.git.
+1. Clone the repo:  $ git clone https://github.com/JerryFireman/poolmanager.git.
-2. Navigate to the project director and install dependencies: $npm install.
+2. Navigate to the project director and install dependencies: $ npm install.
 3. Navigate to the client subdirectory and install create-react-app dependencies: $ npm install.
 4. Disable the Metamask extension to save time by avoiding the need to confirm transactions.
-5. Run tests: $ truffle test ./test/poolmanager.js.
+5. Run tests from the project directory: $ truffle test ./test/poolmanager.js.
 6. Run Ganache CLI: $ ganache-cli -l 10000000.
 7. From the project directory, deploy the contracts to the Ganache blockchain: $ truffle migrate --reset.
 8. From the client subdirectory, run the React app: $ npm start.